-The iSchool is pleased to announce that its ALA-accredited Master of Library and Information Science degree program has been recognized as one of the top-ten programs by U.S. News & World Report in the magazine's 2014 edition of "America's Best Graduate Schools."
+The iSchool is pleased to announce that its ALA-accredited Master of Library and Information Science degree program has been recognized as one of the top-ten programs by U.S. News & World Report in the magazine's 2014 and 2017 editions of "America's Best Graduate Schools."
 The MLIS program as a whole was ranked tenth in the nation, based on a 2012 survey, and the MLIS Specializations received top honors as well.

 - Health Resources and Services — ranked #3